Vexen Crabtree's Satanism Site:

 "The Secret Life of a Satanist" by Blanche Barton (1990)3

-The researcher Dave Evans from the University of Bristol suspects a figure lower than my 3050, and in a humours moment makes a funny comment on the apparent attraction of Satanism for academics and social psychologists:
+The researcher Dave Evans from the University of Bristol suspects a figure lower than my 3050 for the 2001 statistics, and humorously comments on the apparent attraction of Satanism for academics and social psychologists:

 Satanists are nowhere near as populous as might be believed from fundamentalist claims, and as remarked above, if the total number of 'serious' Satanists in the UK is over 3,000 that would be hugely surprising.
 Fundamentalist claims otherwise are largely nonsense, only designed to create panic, based on fundamentalist notions. [...]